Recommendations for conducting high-range intelligence tests

 Unacceptable conditions on unsupervised tests

 Fraud through cooperation can not be entirely eliminated with unsupervised tests, but by far the worst problems occur when a test is self-timed and/or forbids reference aids.
 Many or most will use too much time and/or use reference aids anyway then, thus greatly increasing their score.
-These problems are solved by allowing reference aids and as much time as the candidate needs to find all the solutions he can.
+These problems are solved by allowing reference aids and as much time as the candidate needs to find all the solutions one can.